How to Apply

 - Excellent verbal and written communication skills

-- 5-7 years’ of progressively responsible administrative work in a higher education environment
+- 5-7 years’ of progressively responsible strategic and management work experience in a higher education environment

 - Knowledge of UM/LSA policies and procedures strongly preferred